tomjoht/tomjoht.github.io/_restapicourse/docapis_intro_to_rest_api_doc.md

 REST APIs are a bit different from the SOAP APIs that were popular some years ago.
 SOAP APIs (service-oriented architecture protocol) enforced a specific message format for sending requests and returning responses.
 As an XML message format, SOAP was was very specific and had a WSDL file (web service description language) that described how to interact with the API.

 REST APIs, however, do not follow a standard message format.
 Instead, REST is an architectural style, a set of recommended practices for submitting requests and returning responses.
 In order to understand the request and response format for the REST API, you don't consult the SOAP message specification or look at the WSDL file.
-Instead, you have to consult the REST API documentation.
+Instead, you have to consult the REST API *documentation*.

 Each REST API functions a bit differently.
 There isn't a single way of doing things, and this flexibility and variety is what fuels the need for accurate and clear documentation with REST APIs.
-As long as there is variety, there will be a strong need for technical writers.
+As long as there is variety with REST APIs, there will be a strong need for technical writers.

 ## The web is becoming an interwoven mashup of APIs

 Another reason why REST APIs are taking off is because the web itself is evolving into a conglomeration of APIs.
 Instead of massive, do-it-all systems, web sites are pulling in the services they need through APIs.
 For example, rather than building your own search to power your website, you might use Switftype instead and leverage their service through their [Swifttype API](https://swiftype.com/developers).

-Rather than building your own payment gateway, you integrate [Stripe and its API](https://stripe.com/docs/api).
+Rather than building your own payment gateway, you might integrate [Stripe and its API](https://stripe.com/docs/api).
 Rather than building your own login system, you might use [UserApp and its API](https://app.userapp.io/#/docs/).
+Rather than building your own e-commerce system, you might use [Snipcart and its API](http://docs.snipcart.com/api-reference/introduction).
 And so on.
-Rather than building your own e-commerce system, you might use [Snipcart and its API](http://docs.snipcart.com/api-reference/introduction).

 Practically every service provides its information and tools through an API that you use.
 Jekyll, a popular static site generator, doesn't have all the components you need to run a site.
 For example, there's no newsletter integration, analytics, search, commenting systems, forms, chat ecommerce, surveys, or other systems.
 Instead, you leverage the services you need into your static site.